 We sell a fixed lens and a varifocal version of our bullet cameras.

 As the name suggests, covert cameras are small cameras that are easy to tuck away somewhere out of sight or cameras that are disguised as another object such as our PIR detector camera.
-These all have fixed focal length lenses, mostly wide angle.
-Ultimate performance will never be as good as standard cameras due to the restriced size of the lens which limits light entry.
+These all have fixed focal length lenses, mostly wide-angle.
+The ultimate performance will never be as good as standard cameras due to the restricted size of the lens which limits light entry.
 Only being available with a fixed lens also means detail capture can not be maximised.

-These are the type of camera you would traditionally associate with CCTV from the 1970's and 80's.
-Not the best looking camera in the world, they need a special housing if you want to protect them from the elements, are more prone to damage and can sometimes take a bit of setting up.
+These are the type of cameras you would traditionally associate with CCTV from the 1970s and '80s.
+Not the best looking camera in the world, they need special housing if you want to protect them from the elements, are more prone to damage and can sometimes take a bit of setting up.
 Camera bodies and lenses were usually sold separately.
 These cameras have largely been replaced by more modern designs these days.